alshedivat/al-folio/README.md

 **To enable automatic deployment:**
 1. Click on **Actions** tab and **Enable GitHub Actions**; do not worry about creating any workflows as everything has already been set for you.
+2. Go to Settings -> Actions -> General -> Workflow permissions, and give **Read and write permissions** to GitHub Actions
-2. Make any other changes to your webpage, commit, and push.
+3. Make any other changes to your webpage, commit, and push.
 This will automatically trigger the **Deploy** action.
-3. Wait for a few minutes and let the action complete.
+4. Wait for a few minutes and let the action complete.
 You can see the progress in the **Actions** tab.
 If completed successfully, in addition to the `master` branch, your repository should now have a newly built `gh-pages` branch.
-4. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `master`).
+5. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `master`).
 For more details, see [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).

 <details><summary>(click to expand) <strong>Manual deployment to GitHub Pages:</strong></summary>